 Welcome!
-We are pleased that you are interested in learning more about the Kansas Early Autism Program (KEAP)!
+We are pleased that you are interested in learning more about our Little Steps: Kansas Early Autism Program!
 Our classroom is conveniently located on the first floor of the Haworth Hall.

-- Enrollment for children ages 2 ½ through 8 who have deficits related to autism spectrum disorder
+- Enrollment for children ages 2 ½ through 7 with autism spectrum disorder

 Tuition fees may vary.
 For additional information, please contact the program coordinator at: firstname.lastname@example.org or 785-864-3498.